Frequently Asked Questions

 A4: Your degree must be evaluated for equivalency by a member organization of the National Association of Credential Evaluation Services (NACES) at http://www.naces.org.

-There are several clearinghouses on this website which can evaluate and translate foreign educational credentials and issue a report of equivalency in terms of the educational system in the United States.
+There are several clearinghouses on this website which can evaluate and translate foreign educational credentials.
+A course-by-course evaluation and equivalency in terms of the educational system in the United States is required.
 Any NACES accredited clearinghouse is acceptable to FedEx Express and you may base your selection on cost and convenience.

-All NACES accredited organizations charge a fee for this DOCUMENT-BY-DOCUMENT evaluation which normally includes the cost of submitting a final report to FedEx Pilot Recruitment.
+All NACES accredited organizations charge a fee for this COURSE-BY-COURSE evaluation which normally includes the cost of submitting a final report to FedEx Pilot Hiring.
 The fee is non-refundable and is your responsibility.

 Q5: What is FedEx’s endorsement program?